-By default memcached is available to the world on TCP port 11211.
+By default memcached is available to the world on UDP and TCP port 11211.
 Among other utilities it may be possible to use something as simple as telnet to connect to memcached and issue a 'stat' command to obtain information about the service itself or other commands to retrieve the data that is cached by the service.
 Depending on the purpose this service has in your infrastructure, information management policies and programming standards within your organization this service could be cacheing very sensitive information.
 A publicly available service could be providing sensitive information to third parties without your knowledge.

 Despite it's default configuration this service should never be available to the public and access should be restricted to only your infrastructure.

 How to verify if your server is vulnerable:

 You can test your server's IP using the following commands (Replace <ipaddress> with your server's IP address) :

 # echo -en "\x00\x00\x00\x00\x00\x01\x00\x00stats\r\n" | nc -q1 -u <ipaddress> 11211

 Test for TCP:

 # nmap -Pn -p 11211 <ipaddress> --script memcached-info